Type

 Local fiestas

-April 23rd is not a public holiday, but it seems so, as the streets of Barcelona are filled with people and bustle.
-A day to wander around Barcelona, a day for men to symbolically and ephemerally become knights and women princesses, and a day to promote book sales and, hopefully, reading too.
-But where are the stalls for selling books and roses located?
-Well everywhere.
-In any corner, you can find a stall selling roses, sometimes consisting of a small table with a bucket of roses, other stalls are larger and more elaborate.
-Any neighborhood bookstore will set up a stall in front of its store, but if you want to go to the area with the highest concentration of stalls, which constitutes a true book fair, you would normally have to go downtown, to Catalonian square.
-And from there go down La Rambla or go up Passeig de Gràcia.
+April 23 is not a public holiday but it seems so, as the streets of Barcelona are full of people and bustle.
+A day to wander around Barcelona, a day for men to symbolically and ephemerally become knights and women princesses, and a day to encourage the sale of books and, hopefully, reading.
+But where are the stalls selling books and roses set up?
+Well, everywhere.
+On any street corner, you can find a stall selling roses, sometimes consisting of a small table with a bucket of roses, other stalls are larger and more elaborate.
+Any neighborhood bookstore will set up a stall in front of their store, but if you want to go to the area with the highest concentration of stalls, which constitutes a real book fair, you would normally have to go downtown, to Plaza Catalunya.
+And from there you go down La Rambla or up Passeig de Gràcia.

-The day of Sant Jordi in Catalonia is the day when the streets are filled with stalls of roses and books.
-It is tradition that men give women a rose and that women give a book to men.
-We say it in plural because nowadays not only roses are given to the partner, but also to friends, colleagues ....
+Sant Jordi's Day in Catalonia is the day when the streets are filled with stalls of roses and books.
+It is tradition that men give a rose to women and women give a book to men.
+We say it in plural because nowadays roses are not only given to the partner, but also to friends, work colleagues....
+They always find it more difficult to extend the scope of the offering, for a question of price, of course.
+And variations to the original tradition can vary even more, because in same-sex couples it is possible for a man to receive a rose and a woman a book.

-But, where does this Sant Jordi tradition come from?
+But where does this tradition of Sant Jordi come from?

 Imagen